sophi-li/OKRs-self-learning/README.md

 [Click here to see a template for OKRs.](https://docs.google.com/spreadsheets/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit#gid=1028453904)

-This GitHub repository contains a lot of reources from Sophia's self learning plan on launching a career in software engineering, Objectives and Key Results (OKRs) style.
+This GitHub repository contains a lot of resources from Sophia's self learning plan on launching a career in software engineering, Objectives and Key Results (OKRs) style.

 The OKRs methodology is for anyone who wants to set up an ambitious and measurable plan to achieve their goals, any goals.
 The resources below are for anyone who wants to explore or start a career in software engineering or software development.